puppetlabs/puppet-docs/source/puppet_baseline/pb_bootstrapping.markdown

 After that, the baseline plugin will be fully installed and ready to use; the package should have set up the additional cron job the plugin requires.
 (See [internals](./pb_internals.html) for more details.)
 You may need to restart Dashboard's web server in order to see the new baseline compliance pages.

-The baseline plugin accepts one configuration setting in Dashboard's `settings.yml` file: the `baseline_day_end` setting is used to configure the turn-over point for dividing difference reports into days.
+The baseline plugin accepts one setting in Dashboard's `settings.yml` file: the `baseline_day_end` setting is used to configure the dividing line between adjacent days.

     baseline_day_end: 2100